s4ayub/huffleraft/README.md

 </p>

 import with: `go get github.com/s4ayub/huffleraft`
+Documentation: <a href="https://godoc.org/github.com/s4ayub/huffleraft" target="_blank">godoc</a>

 ### Features and Purpose:

 The purpose of this package is to explore the raft consensus algorithm, specifically <a href="https://github.com/hashicorp/raft" target="_blank">hashicorp's implementation</a>.
-This package is **effective for experimenting with raft** because the API is such that the user doesn't even have to build any HTTP requests, rather, the package does that for them through Get, Set, Delete, and Join.
+This package is **effective for experimenting with raft** because the API is such that the user doesn't even have to build any HTTP requests, rather, the package does that in the background through Get, Set, Delete, and Join.
 This makes it very easy and quick to play around with raft in conjunction with other code.
  - Perform CRUD operations on draph-io's Badger storage in a distributed manner
  - Fault tolerant as per the <a href="https://raft.github.io/" target="_blank">raft consensus algorithm</a>
  - Commands can be performed on any node in a cluster and they'll be **redirected to the leader of the cluster**